-You must plan to request official transcripts from all colleges and universities where you have enrolled in undergraduate or graduate coursework.
-This includes all community colleges, four-year colleges and universities, graduate schools, etc. Credits that appear on another institution’s transcript as transfer credit are not considered complete – you must have official transcripts submitted from the original institution where coursework was completed.
+Plan to request official transcripts from all institutions where you have enrolled in undergraduate or graduate coursework (including community colleges, four-year colleges and universities, graduate schools, etc.) Credits appearing on another institution’s transcript as transfer credit are not considered complete – you must have official transcripts submitted from the original institution where coursework was completed.

 DMU – MPH Admission

 Applications are accepted throughout the year, however, files are only reviewed following posted deadlines.
 All communication is provided via email.
 It is the applicant’s responsibility to ensure delivery and receipt of all required application documents prior to the application deadline.
 You are welcome to submit your application anytime; however, the admission committee does not review files or make decisions off-cycle.